-Policy Makers and Regulators Streamline licensing process by implementing technology and service neutral licenses.
-Eliminate luxury taxation or excessive customs/tariffs on telecoms goods and services required for Internet access.
-Bring government services and information online to make the Web a more useful tool, helping to increase demand.
-Consider providing or facilitating free or paid public access points.
-Facilitate sharing of passive infrastructure, such as backbone, ducting, right of way, and cell towers.
-Private Sector Support and invest in innovative technologies that can lower cost of service delivery.
-Develop services and products that target specific segments and their needs (e.g., women, farmers, schools and health care).
+Policy Makers and Regulators Streamline licensing process by implementin Eliminate luxury taxation or excessive custon Bring government services and information of Consider providing or facilitating free or paid Facilitate sharing of passive infrastructure, s Private Sector Support and invest in innovative technologi Develop services and products that target spand health care).
 Develop low cost devices.
-Disclose pricing and service options to end users.
-Civil Society Organizations, Foundations, Academia Implement digital literacy and education programs that empower citizens to strategically use ICTs for their benefit (from business development to access to information and entertainment).
-Research and assess development impact and cost effectiveness of various public sector broadband interventions in their countries and regions.
-Promote and support innovation in service delivery and application development, especially focused on applications and services to meet the demands of populations living in poverty.
+Disclose pricing and service options to end Civil Society Organizations, Foundations, Academia Implement digital literacy and education pr benefit (from business development to acce Research and assess development impact a interventions in their countries and regions.
+Promote and support innovation in service of applications and services to meet the dema d strategies with clear incentives and targets for broadband areas where investments are deemed non-commercially feasible and ation with market players and stakeholders.